Academic Status of Returning Service Members after Active Deployment

 Service members returning from a leave of absence due to active duty deployment will retain their academic standing and may continue their education where they left off if they return to Vermont State University within the terms of the official leave of absence.
 The university will make reasonable efforts to accommodate students in programs that have quotas, are being phased out, or have been dropped from the curriculum.
 Students on extended leave may encounter difficulty when program course changes have been made.
 The student retains the right to use either the degree requirements in the catalog in effect at the time of admission or the degree requirements of any other catalog published during the period of active enrollment.

 Veterans Benefits and Transition Act

 A veteran may be allowed credit for courses or service schools as recommended by the American Council on Education.
-Active duty service personnel are advised to see their Education Officer about taking College Level Examination Program (CLEP) examinations.
+Active duty service personnel are advised to send a Joint Service transcript to the School Certifying Official.
+Request your Joint Service transcript.

 Enrollment Certification for Veterans and Military Dependents

 Veterans, active duty military personnel, and military or veteran’s dependents who qualify for educational benefits should contact the Veteran’s School Certifying Official in the Registrar’s Office as soon as possible after deciding to enroll at Vermont State University.

 If a student enlisted in the armed forces is called up to active duty during the semester, they must provide an Associate Academic Dean with a copy of the official orders and, if possible, an indication of the tour’s length.
 At that point, the student is placed on a Leave of Absence effective to the beginning of the semester; the student’s semester charges are adjusted to zero, any financial aid is returned to the source, and the student is fully refunded any personal payments made to the university.
 When the student is ready to resume coursework, they must contact the Academic Affairs office to provide notice of intent to return to school.